 What is a process server and why do I need one?

 A process server is a person who delivers a court order and/or documents that compel a defendant's presence in court.
-The process server must also show proof that the legal documents were in fact served, which is typically accomplished with notarized proof of service or affidavit of service.
+The process server must also show proof that the legal documents were served, which is typically accomplished with notarized proof of service or affidavit of service.
 If you've been served by a process server, enter your ZIP code below to find a local attorney.

 Get Legal Help Today